Criticism of Google: Departures of researchers

-Both firings prompted open letters signed by thousands of academics, employees, and members of the public, expressing concern that Google's actions constituted research censorship and undermined scientific freedom.
+Both women had campaigned for more diversity at Google and raised concerns about censorship within the company.
+Their firings prompted open letters signed by thousands of academics, employees, and members of the public, expressing concern that Google's actions constituted research censorship and undermined scientific freedom.
 Critics have argued that these cases illustrate the potential for conflicts of interest in industry-funded research, particularly when findings may not align with the financial or reputational goals of the sponsoring corporation.
-The incidents also raised questions about the credibility of corporate commitments to diversity, equity, and the responsible development of AI.
-These controversies have significantly impacted Google's reputation in the academic and technology communities, leading to resignations, public protests, and ongoing debate about the role of large technology companies in setting the boundaries of acceptable research.
+Company's CEO Sundar Pichai issued a public apology.
+The media questioned the ethics of conducting research at big technology companies, noted concerns about AI technology, and observed that Google's reputation with AI researchers suffered as a result.